What is the Waterways Survey?

 - Read the Training Presentation and watch the training video.
 If this sounds like something you like to get involved in, follow the remaining steps listed below.

 - Check out the list of water way sites (list is above in the section “Can I survey a site near me?”).
 Book a site or email email@example.com for a new one near you.

 - Visit your chosen site in the daytime and map your walking transect.
 Please download the DayTimeSurveyForm.
 Here is a RiskAssessmentSheet_Waterways to use during your daytime visit.

 - Visit on two evenings in the month of August and strictly follow the survey protocol.
 For more details please read the Instruction Manual.
 Check the sunset time for your location here by clicking the one of the following locations: Leinster, Ulster, Connaght or Munster.
 Please download the NightTimeSurveyForm.

 - Return your survey results to BCIreland for processing.
-Post or email, whichever is most suitable.
+Post (please use the postal address listed at the end of the survey form – this is different to the official BCIreland postal address) or email, whichever is most suitable.

-- If you have borrowed a bat detector, please return by post to the address on the night time survey form.
+- If you have borrowed a bat detector, please return by post to the same postal address on the night time survey form.

 How do I volunteer?

 Email or your can contact us using the form below (if you are booking a waterways survey site, please provide details):